dovecot/documentation/source/settings/plugin/advanced/obox.rst

 - Default: ``no``
 - Values: :ref:`boolean`

- Cassandra: "Object exists in dict, but not in storage" errors will be handled by returning empty emails to the IMAP client.
-The tagged FETCH response will be OK instead of NO.
+Cassandra: `Object exists in dict, but not in storage` errors will be handled by returning empty emails to the IMAP client.
+The tagged FETCH response will be ``OK`` instead of ``NO``.

+See :ref:`storage_workarounds` for more details.

 .. _plugin-obox-setting_obox_disable_fast_copy: